hannahql/hannahql.github.io/_pages/about.md

 # About Me

 Hi!
-I am an assistant professor at [Columbia Business School](https://home.gsb.columbia.edu/) in the [Decision, Risk, and Operations](https://www8.gsb.columbia.edu/faculty-research/divisions/decision-risk-operations) division.
+I am an Assistant Professor at [Columbia Business School](https://home.gsb.columbia.edu/) in the [Decision, Risk, and Operations](https://www8.gsb.columbia.edu/faculty-research/divisions/decision-risk-operations) division.

 Previously, I was a postdoctoral associate at MIT.
-I received my PhD in Operations Research from Stanford University, where I was advised by [Ramesh Johari](http://web.stanford.edu/~rjohari/) and [Gabriel Weintraub](https://gweintra.people.stanford.edu/).
-At Stanford I was affiliated with the [Operations Research](https://or.stanford.edu/) group in MS&E and the [Society and Algorithms Lab](https://soal.stanford.edu/).
+I received my PhD in Operations Research from Stanford University, where I was affiliated with the [Operations Research](https://or.stanford.edu/) group in MS&E and the [Society and Algorithms Lab](https://soal.stanford.edu/).
 Before coming to Stanford, I graduated from Pomona College with a degree in mathematics.

 # Research Interests

-My research develops data science methods tailored to social systems, such as online marketplaces, education systems, and social media platforms.
+My research develops data science methods tailored to social systems, such as online marketplaces, education systems, social media, and digital health platforms.
 In particular, I focus on experimentation and recommendation systems.
 I combine techniques from statistics, causal inference, economics, and operations research to develop theoretical insights for practically motivated problems.
 I inform my research with first hand experience working on these platforms.

-I interned for the data science teams at [Airbnb](https://www.airbnb.com/) and [Opendoor](https://www.opendoor.com/), where I worked on market related causal inference questions.
-I also operations research techniques to design accessible education systems, both on the theory and application side.
-I have worked with the [Common App](https://www.commonapp.org/) to build data-driven tools to improve the equity and access of higher education.
+# News
+- Nov 2023: Plenary talk at [MIT CODE](https://ide.mit.edu/events/2023-conference-on-digital-experimentation-mit-codemit/) on experimental design for public health interventions.
+Parallel session presentations on "Quantifying the Effect of Interference on Platform Decisions" and "Recommendation Algorithms and User Strategization: Minor Variations Lead to Large Behavioral Changes".
+- Oct 2023: Received the [Dantzig Dissertation Award](https://www.informs.org/Recognizing-Excellence/INFORMS-Prizes/George-B.-Dantzig-Dissertation-Award) and the [MSOM Service Management SIG Best Paper Award](https://www.informs.org/Recognizing-Excellence/Community-Prizes/Manufacturing-and-Service-Operations-Management/MSOM-Service-Management-SIG-Best-Paper-Award) at INFORMS.
+- Oct 2023: Co-organizing a series of three INFORMS sessions on experimentation, with [Hongseok Namkong](https://hsnamkoong.github.io/).
+- July 2023: Made the move from Boston to New York!

 ---